syncfusion-content/xamarin-docs/Xamarin/Chips/Overview.md

 ---
 layout : post
 title: About Xamarin Chips control | Syncfusion
-description: Learn here all about introduction of Syncfusion Essential Studio® Xamarin Chips control, its elements and more. platform : xamarin control : Chips documentation : ug
+description: Learn here all about introduction of Syncfusion Essential Studio Xamarin Chips control, its elements and more. platform : xamarin control : Chips documentation : ug